ds300/derivablejs/README.md

 Alas, many small and simple apps eventually become large and complex apps.
 Likewise, large and complex apps invariably become larger and more complex.
 Working on such a project, one might find oneself coming to the conclusion that orchestrating state consistency across dozens of mutable interdependent components in the face of asynchronous everything and the inevitable ad-hoc cross-cutting concerns which don't jibe with the rigid authoritarian architectures you once imagined to be boundlessly flexible is extremely—*painfully*—difficult.
 Difficult.
 Lemon difficult.

 ### Solution
 The solution to this problem seems to be something involving 'unidirectional data flow', as popularized by Facebook's [Flux](https://facebook.github.io/flux/) architecture.
 But the most direct source of inspiration for this library is actually [re-frame](https://github.com/day8/re-frame).
-Specifically re-frame's README which is, in part, a remarkable and compelling discourse on the particular brand of Flux-ishness ratom.js aims to serve.
+Specifically re-frame's README which is, in part, a remarkable and compelling discourse on the particular brand of Flux-ishness Havelock aims to serve.
 So **go read the re-frame README**.
 For reals.
 Do it.

 But because you're a busy person and I'm into the whole brevity thing, here's the tl;dr:

 > Keeping disparate pieces of mutable state consistent is hard.
 Keeping one piece of immutable state consistent is a matter of course.
 Let's do the latter.

-The goal of ratom.js is to make it easy to build complex applications around global immutable state.
+The goal of Havelock is to make it easy to build complex applications around global immutable state.

 ## Comparison with Previous Work

 The idea for, name of, and api nomenclature used in this library were directly inspired by [Reagent](https://github.com/reagent-project/reagent).
 Reagent credits the reactive atom idea to [Reflex](https://github.com/lynaghk/reflex) which in turn cites [Knockout's Observables](http://knockoutjs.com/documentation/observables.html).
 Another high-quality ClojureScript solution is [javelin](https://github.com/tailrecursion/javelin).
 The [silk.co](http://silk.co) engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript) but it doesn't seem to be publicly available.
+[Shiny](http://shiny.rstudio.com/), the R web framework, has a [very similar model](http://shiny.rstudio.com/articles/reactivity-overview.html).
+I'm sure there are others.

-The key advantage ratom.js has over all the above is that it uses a novel\* approach for change propagation which invloves a GC-inspired 3-phase mark-react-sweep algorithm.
+The key advantage Havelock has over all the above is that it uses a novel\* approach for change propagation which invloves a GC-inspired 3-phase mark-react-sweep algorithm.
 It provides two significant benefits:

 - Fully automatic memory management.
 This makes the library ergonomic and practical to use on its own rather than as part of a framework. *Nobody else does this, AFAICT*
 - Total laziness.
 This allows derivation graphs to incorporate short-circuiting boolean logic.
 Note also that no tradeoff is made with regard to push-based flow; reactions are instantaneous and glitch-free.